m10x/Gw2ChatCodeBuddy/README.md

 ## Created using <a name="created_using"></a>
 [![PyInstaller](http://www.pyinstaller.org/_downloads/c2ec9d3ec62efa36a94f459a8e1454f7/pyinstaller-draft1a-35x35-trans.png)](http://www.pyinstaller.org/)  [PyInstaller](http://www.pyinstaller.org/) - to create executable

-[globalhotkeys.py](https://gist.github.com/m10x/a9a2eb296fab2106a5ae7c16b8874a4b) i forged it from [mdavey](https://gist.github.com/mdavey/6d40a89dbc15aefcc8cd) and improved it (works now also great with python 3.X) ;)
+[globalhotkeys.py](https://gist.github.com/m10x/a9a2eb296fab2106a5ae7c16b8874a4b) I forged it from [mdavey](https://gist.github.com/mdavey/6d40a89dbc15aefcc8cd) and improved it (it works now also great with python 3) ;)

+[key_define.py](https://stackoverflow.com/questions/14489013/simulate-python-keypresses-for-controlling-a-game) I've found it on stackoverflow and made it PEP8 compliant

 ## "api-ms-win-crt-runtime-l1-1-0.dll is missing"
 install windows updates. you can also get the needed .dll with an update from here: